 Q: I’VE HEARD THAT I NEED A SUBSTANTIAL DEPOSIT IN A DANISH BANK IN ORDER TO STUDY IN DENMARK?

 A: No, you don’t need any deposit in a Danish Bank to be allowed to study at International People’s College.
-All you have to pay is the price of the course, a refundable deposit of 800 DKK and a 300 DKK application fee.
+All you have to pay is the price of the course and a 1500 DKK application fee.

 Q: HOW MUCH DOES COURSES AT INTERNATIONAL PEOPLE’S COLLEGE COST?